 “Esoterics” and “Energies” are the main religion in the Post-Soviet space these days, and The Great Emptiness museum (Gmaps) is a Rainbow Gathering-esque project by a local artist that pays homage to this world view.

 If you are staying in Bishkek for an extended period of time and can speak a local language, you might gain an interest in the many small museums Bishkek offers.

 Bishkek is one of the cheapest places to learn Russian.
 Many people on the street have the same level as you, which makes it feel like you are getting good at it (you’re not).
 Try London School (Abdrakhmanov/Sovietskaya 39) or the Russian Center of Culture (Erkindik 2/1).

 When it comes to nightlife, Bishkek is a lot like a small university town: the quality is generally low but the fun factor is high.
 Lots of young people that speak a bit of English (and plenty of cheap booze) will make up for lousy deejays and squealing karaoke.
 If you plan on getting very drunk: watch out for shady people out to rob you.

 Bars and clubs open and close with great frequency, we can’t keep up; check (and add to) our forum thread on Bishkek nightlife recommendations.
-We can’t keep up with restaurant recommendations either.
-A local, more exhaustive alternative to Tripadvisor is Restoran.kg.
-Vegan/vegetarians are catered for in this forum thread.
+For food, a local, more exhaustive alternative to Tripadvisor is Restoran.kg.
+For more restaurants tips, head over to the Bishkek for foodies thread.

 Event announcements are often hidden away in a myriad of Telegram channels, Whatsapp groups, Facebook pages and Instagram posts, but Get In is a good place to start your search.
 Our calendar of events and festivals in Kyrgyzstan notes the few recurring events in the Bishkek calendar.